The Difference Between Stock, Customisation and Bespoke

 Here is our simple guide to explain the difference between stock, customisation and bespoke as well as some advice to help you choose which option suits your business more.

-A customised garment (like our customised AD05 Dress in the above image) is a stock garment that you have chosen to customise.
-There is a variety of customisations available - you can choose from different coloured trims, or buttons, you could add saddle stitching to neckline and sleeves - essentially think of this service as adding to garments from stock!
+A customised garment (like our customised AMW2 waistcoat in the above image) is a stock garment that you have chosen to customise.
+There is a variety of customisations available - you can choose from different coloured trims, or buttons, you could add saddle stitching to neckline, lapels (as shown above) and sleeves - essentially think of this service as adding to garments from stock!

 Many businesses choose to customise their garments because it adds extra definition to the brand - if your business has a few brand colours for example, customisation can be a cost effective way of incorporating your brand colours into the chosen uniform.
 Customising garments adds a bit of flair or interest to the workwear.

-A bespoke garment (like our bespoke AD05 in the above image) is where a garment is made specifically for the customer.
-This might mean one of the stock styles manufactured in a different fabric.
+A bespoke garment (like our bespoke MW2 style in the above image) is where a garment is made specifically for the customer.
+This might mean one of the stock styles manufactured in a different fabric (like the example above).
 It can even be an entirely new style made from whatever fabric you choose.
 When you choose a bespoke garment, it opens up to a lot more exciting opportunities with your corporate uniform - multiple fabrics in a design, as well as more substantial trims that cannot be added post production.
 A bespoke uniform is a truly original and individual design for your company that gives your business a distinct identity.

 Whether you are interested in stock, customisation or bespoke for your uniform, We here at First Corporate Clothing are able to create the perfect uniform for you, designed and made in Great Britain.